Cordarro Law

-Cordarro Law (born October 15, 1988) is a Canadian football defensive lineman for the Toronto Argonauts of the Canadian Football League (CFL).
-He played college football for Southern Mississippi.
+Cordarro Law (born October 15, 1988) is an American former professional football player who was a defensive lineman in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Southern Miss Golden Eagles.
 He was signed by the Seattle Seahawks as an undrafted free agent in 2012.
-He has also been a member of the San Diego Chargers and Calgary Stampeders.
+He was also a member of the Calgary Stampeders, San Diego Chargers, and Toronto Argonauts.

 College career

 Law played four seasons with the Southern Mississippi Golden Eagles.
 For his career, he recorded 191 tackles, including 54 tackles for loss, and 27.5 sacks.
 Law set a school record with 14 career forced fumbles.
 He was a first-team all-Conference USA selection in 2011 and a second-team selection in 2010.